-How do I become an approved Responsible Beverage Server (RBS) Course provider in Wisconsin?
+How do I become an approved Responsible Beverage Server (RBS) Training Course provider in Wisconsin?

-The Wisconsin Department of Revenue: Alcohol and Tobacco and Enforcement Unit (A&T Unit) handles the approval process for course providers.
-Interested course providers should contact the A&T Unit expressing their interest.
-The best way to contact the A&T unit is via e-mail:
+The Wisconsin Department of Revenue: Alcohol and Tobacco Enforcement Unit (ATEU) handles the approval process for course providers.
+Interested course providers should contact the ATEU to express their interest.
+The best way to contact the ATEU is via e-mail:

 All courses must also have a tobacco, cigarette, and nicotine seller component that is approved by the Wisconsin Department of Health Services (DHS).

 How do I get the tobacco and cigarette seller portion of my course approved?

 The Wisconsin Department of Health Services (DHS) must approve the tobacco seller-related content for the course.
 Nancy Michaud is the current coordinator at DHS.